ros-industrial/industrial_training/gh_pages/_source/session1/ros2/0-ROS-Setup.md

    source /opt/ros/foxy/setup.bash
    ```

 1. In a "bare" ROS install, you will need to run this command on every new shell you open to have access to the ROS commands.
 One of the setup steps in a _typical_ ROS install is to add that command to the end of your `~/.bashrc` file, which is run automatically in every new terminal window.
-Check that your `.bashrc` file has already been configured to source the ROS-melodic `setup.bash` script:
+Check that your `.bashrc` file has already been configured to source the ROS-foxy `setup.bash` script:

    ```
    tail ~/.bashrc